kestra-io/docs/docs/plugin-developer-guide/unit-test/README.md

 with this, you will :
 - Inject all dependencies with `@MicronautTest`
 - on `init()`, load all the flow on the `src/resources/flow` directory.
-- run an full execution with `Execution execution = runnerUtils.runOne("org.kestra.templates", "example");`
+- run an full execution with `Execution execution = runnerUtils.runOne("io.kestra.templates", "example");`

 With this execution, you can look at all the properties you want to control (status, taskRunList number, outputs, ...)